rwth-acis/awgs-service/README.md

 ./target/awgs-service-0.3.tar.gz
 ```

-Simply unpack and follow the instructions in the README file bundled in the deployable archive.
+Unpack and follow the instructions above to run the service.